lostintangent/gistpad/README.md

 - `layout` - Specifies the [layout](#layout) to use when someone opens this playground.
 Note that this will take precedence over the user's configured default layout, and therefore, is useful when a playground is optimized for a specific layout, and therefore, can ensure the end-user has the best experience by default.

 - `scriptType` - Indicates the value of `<script>` element's `type` attribute, when injected into the playground preview page.
 Can either be `text/javascript` or `module`.
 Defaults to `text/javascript`.

+- `template` - Indicates that this playground is intended to be used as a [template for new playgrounds](#user-templates), and therefore, will appear in the list when creating a new playground.
+Defaults to `false`.

+- `readmeBehavior` - Indicates how the playground's [readme](#readme) (if it has one) will be rendered to the end-user.
+Defaults to `previewHeader`.
 -
-- `template` - Indicates that this playground is intended to be used as a template for new playgrounds, and therefore, will appear in the list when creating a new playground.
-Defaults to `false`.
+- `tutorial` - Indicates that this playground is intended to be used as a [multi-step tutorial](#tutorials).
+When set, this property indicates the title of the tutorial.

+- `input` - Indicates that this playground requires [user input](#input), and also specifies an optional input file name, prompt message and completion message.

 ### CodePen